Strategic Asset Protection

 Asset Protection Through Irrevocable Trusts

 A revocable trust provides no asset protection during the trustmaker’s life.
-However, upon their death (or the death of the first spouse if it is a joint trust), the trust becomes irrevocable and can provide asset protection for the beneficiaries, with two important caveats:
+However, upon their death the trust becomes irrevocable and will protect the assets provided that:

-- The assets must remain in the trust to provide ongoing asset protection.
-Once the assets are distributed to a beneficiary, those assets can be attacked by the beneficiary’s creditors, or their spouse’s creditors.
+- The assets stay in the trust.
+Once the assets are distributed to a beneficiary, they can be attacked by the beneficiary’s creditors, or their spouse’s creditors.